 - How are retail sales now given the impact of customer sentiment and the economy?

-These questions will have relevance to the leasing and marketing strategies for the property.
+These questions will have relevance to the leasing and marketing strategies for retail property.

-Many times I have been involved with fixing retail shopping center leasing problems both large and small.
+Many times I have been involved with fixing retail shopping centre leasing problems both large and small.
 Some of the most common problems I have come across include: